xinjuezou-whi/whi_rviz_plugins/README.md

 ## Use Navi_namespace
 1. Add the Navi_namespace plugin to RViz

-Click the "+" icon at the tool bar, then scrolling down through the available tools until your see "Navi_namespace" under package name "whi_rviz_plugins":
+Click the "+" icon at the toolbar, then scrolling down through the available tools until your see "Navi_namespace" under package name "whi_rviz_plugins":

 ![image](https://user-images.githubusercontent.com/72239958/232203203-955d5f4c-b5d8-47fa-9cee-de7cb9702ca8.png)